Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wake Forest and its opponents have not yet combined for more than 60.5 points in a game this season.
+- Wake Forest has not yet combined with its opponents to score more than 61.5 points in a game this year.

-- Louisville has combined with its opponents to score more than 60.5 points in one game this season.
+- Louisville's games have gone over 61.5 points in only one opportunity this season.

-- Saturday's over/under is 10.1 points lower than the two team's combined 70.6 points per game average.
+- Saturday's total is 9.1 points lower than the two team's combined 70.6 points per game average.

-- The Demon Deacons and their opponents have scored an average of 63.9 points per game in 2021, 3.4 more than Saturday's total.
+- Demon Deacons games this season feature an average total of 63.9 points, a number 2.4 points higher than Saturday's over/under.

-- In 2021, games involving the Cardinals have averaged a total of 63.5 points, three more than the set total in this contest.
+- In 2021, games involving the Cardinals have averaged a total of 63.5 points, two more than the set total in this contest.

 Wake Forest Stats and Trends

-- Wake Forest has played four games, with three wins against the spread.

-- This season, the Demon Deacons have one against the spread win in two games as a favorite of 7 points or more.
+- The Demon Deacons have covered the spread once this season when favored by 6.5 points or more (in two chances).

-- Wake Forest's games this year have not hit the over yet in four opportunities.
+- Wake Forest's games this year have not gone over the total in four opportunities.

-- When Wake Forest scores more than 26 points, it is 3-1 against the spread and 4-0 overall.
+- Wake Forest is 3-1 against the spread and 4-0 overall in games when it records more than 26 points.

-- Wake Forest is 2-0 against the spread and 2-0 overall when the team piles up over 418.3 yards.
+- In games that Wake Forest amasses more than 418.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Demon Deacons have four giveaways this season, while the Cardinals have five takeaways .
+- The Demon Deacons have turned the ball over four times this season, one fewer than the Cardinals have forced (5).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.